 );

-Now that you have some differences between your branches, from the Neon Console go to the Branches page.
+Now that you have some differences between your branches, you can view the schema differences.

-1. Click on dev/jordan to open the detailed view, then under Compare to Parent click Open schema diff.
+1. Click on feature/address to open the detailed view, then click Schema diff.

 select branches for schema diff